chanyaz/NewFTCApp-iOS/README.md

 ### Newspaper experience on iPad

 ## Work that can be delegated

 ### Channel Structure:
 1. The final correct channel structure.
 2. Retrieve and convert other types of API.
-### Story Page:
-1. Use TextKit to display good layout both on phone and pad.
-2. Consider split view.
-3.

 ### Channel Page Collection View on iPad:
 1. Stop using auto-resizing cells on Regular size.
 2. Paginated Scroller

+### Story Page:
+1. Decide what additional properties are needed.
+2. Use TextKit to display good layout both on phone and pad.
+3. Consider split view.
+4. Come up with bilingual and english switch.
+5. Functionalities and buttons.
+6. Handle Video.
+7. Handle Interactive Features.
+8. Handle custom link

 ### Advertising:
 1. retrieve Ad info from Dolphin's script string